3 Chromosomal Disorders

 3-43 What are the features of Klinefelter syndrome?

 Infants with Klinefelter syndrome are males with an extra X chromosome (46,XXY).
-They usually appear normal at birth but may have undescended testes or hypospadius.
+They usually appear clinically normal at birth but may have undescended testes or hypospadius.
 They grow into tall adults with a high pitched voice, little body hair, immature genitalia, infertility and learning problems.
 Life expectancy is normal.
 Management is male hormone replacement at puberty.
+About 1 in 1000 male infants have Klinefelter syndrome but the diagnosis is often missed.

 3-44 What are the features of Turner syndrome?

 These infants are female with only one X chromosome (45,XO).
 Turner syndrome is not more common in older women as it is usually the father’s X chromosome that is lost.
 Almost all XO fetuses spontaneously abort.
+The birth prevalence is 0.5 per 1000.
 The range and severity of abnormalities varies between affected infants.
 Some infants with Turner syndrome are mosaic (46,XX/45,X0).

-At birth infants with Turner syndrome may appear normal.
+At birth infants with Turner syndrome may appear clinically normal.
 Typical clinical features are stunting, a broard webbed neck, wide spaced nipples, puffiness of the hands and feet, and a wide carrying angle of their elbows.
 They may also have abnormalities of their heart and other organs.
 Most have learning difficulties and all have no ovaries.
 As a result puberty is delayed and they are sterile.
 Life expectancy is usually normal.
-Management is female hormone replacement at puberty.
+Management is female hormone replacement at puberty if diagnosis occurs early enough

 The general management of individuals with chromosomal disorders is complex and often needs a multidisciplinary team to monitor growth, provide counselling, support education and prevent or manage complications.